 For searchable lists of area therapists and specializations:

 Sam's Guide to Monterey County Family Resources - provides a comprehensive list of area resources from Mental Health, Wellness, Caregiving, Food and Shelters

 Resources on Cybersafety & Technology

-Caring Circles are counselor facilitated groups offered during the lunch hour one time per week.
-Students can choose to drop in during their recess.
+Caring Circles are counselor facilitated groups offered online.
 The Caring Circle groups are a core 'TOOLBOX' practice.
 These groups give students the opportunity to feel connected to their school community, to learn about how to build empathy for others, and to practice many of the Toolbox tools all at once.

 Caring Circles will also be offered weekly online.